dems9f61/comany/README.md

 **Note:** The rabbitmq credentials can be found and adjusted in the respectively `yml` file of each service

-## The employee service and the employee event service
+## The employee-service and the employee event-service
-Since starting the employee event service will create all needed queues and exchanges on the rabbitmq server, it might appear more preferable to start the employee event service first.
+Since starting the employee event-service will create all needed queues and exchanges on the rabbitmq server, it might appear more preferable to start the employee event-service first.

-**Note:** The respectively service port can also be found and adjusted in the `yml` file of each service.
+**Note:** Each service port can also be found and adjusted in the `yml` file of each service.
-By default, the employee service will be running at port 8081 and the employee event service will be running at port 8083.
+By default, the employee-service will be running at port 8081 and the employee event-service will be running at port 8083.

-### The employee event service
+### The employee event-service
-**Reminder:** Starting the employee event service will get all needed queues and exchanges on the rabbitmq server automatically created
+**Reminder:** Starting the employee event-service will get all needed queues and exchanges on the rabbitmq server automatically created
-- To start the employee event service, run the `eventservice` bootRun task.
+- To start the employee event-service, run the `eventservice` bootRun task.
 - Once started, all employee events related endpoints can be triggered using <http://localhost:8083/api/v1/employees/>
 - The Swagger API can be inspected here <http://localhost:8083/swagger-ui.html>

-### The employee service
+### The employee-service
-- To start the employee service, run the `empoyeeservice` bootRun task.
+- To start the employee-service, run the `empoyeeservice` bootRun task.
 - Once started, all employee related endpoints can be reached using <http://localhost:8081/api/v1/employees/> and all department related endpoints can be triggered using <http://localhost:8081/api/v1/departments/>
 - The Swagger API can be inspected here <http://localhost:8081/swagger-ui.html>